 The Attorney General can bring an action for injunctive relief to enforce the disclosure requirements.
 The Franchise Tax Board must provide a list of businesses covered by the CTSCA on November 30 of each year.
 Cal.
 Rev. & Tax.
 Code § 19547.5.

 Business lawyer James G. Schwartz has represented businesses and business owners in the Bay Area for over 38 years.
 We advocate for our clients’ rights and interests in a wide range of litigation and transactional areas.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a knowledgeable and skilled business adviser.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a knowledgeable and skilled business adviser.

 More Blog Posts: